Water Flosser vs AirFlosser - Everything You Need to Know

 Since they don’t need a large water reservoir, they are easier to stow away in a drawer when you are through.
 People tend to like air flossers because they are easier for people to use without making a mess.

 How Does a Water Flosser Work?

 Water flossers also use air to generate pressure, but they use more water.
 The extra water helps to loosen up plaque and wash it away.
-Dentists sometimes recommend adding special mouth rinses to the water to treat gum disease.
+Tempe dentists recommend adding special mouth rinses to the water to treat gum disease.

 You might prefer a water flosser if you have stubborn plaque that needs more power to remove it.
 Families also tend to like that water flossers have different colored tips, which can be swapped out for multiple users.